27 June, Royalty, Religion, and getting lost

 For dinner, we relaxed in the courtyard and had the leftovers of our picnic lunch.
 The tranquility of the courtyard made for a relaxing atmosphere.
 Once we felt like we had recuperated, we explored the neighborhood.
 The Château was just around the corner from our hotel.
 Arriving at the gate we saw that we were too late, it had already closed.
 We scouted the perimeter of the castle to see if there were any suitable locations for photos, but there wasn’t.
 So we planned on returning the next morning for a tour.
 So we took the time to do a bit of sightseeing.
 The town is small, which made for an easy, enjoyable walk.
 We saw some old churches; we found some geocaches; we admired the scenery.
 We finally ended our adventurous day on a pleasant note.

-If you would like to see more of my photos during this trip, visit my Flickr page
+If you would like to see more of my photos during our trip in the Loire Valley, visit my Flickr page